microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 ### Enter the DesignToolsServer

-While simple control designer scenarios like type converters, action lists or CodeDom serializers don’t need any substantial rewrites, type editors are a different beast altogether.
+While simple control designer scenarios like type converters, action lists or CodeDom serializers don’t need any substantial rewrites, Type Editors are a different beast altogether.

-To illustrate the additional requirements which arose by introducing different processes, let’s look at a typical type editor for any property of type `Image` like the Button’s *BackgroundImage* property: While the actual image that you picked will be rendered on a button in the server process, the dialog you picked the Image *with* runs in the context of Visual Studio.
-That in turn means there is communication between the two processes necessary, which custom type editors for the modern WinForms Designer need to take care of.
-In addition, type editor solutions also need to provide a NuGet package whose individual assemblies gets partly loaded into the Visual Studio process and partly into the DesignToolsServer.
+To illustrate the additional requirements which arose by introducing different processes, let’s look at a typical Type Editor for any property of type `Image` like the Button’s *BackgroundImage* property: While the actual image that you picked will be rendered on a button in the server process, the dialog you picked the Image *with* runs in the context of Visual Studio.
+That in turn means there is communication between the two processes necessary, which custom Type Editors for the modern WinForms Designer need to take care of.
+In addition, Type Editor solutions also need to provide a NuGet package whose individual assemblies gets partly loaded into the Visual Studio process and partly into the DesignToolsServer.
 And to that end, this NuGet needs to have a special structure, which a dedicated Package project takes care of.
 If you want to learn